 Diagonal Hem

 For an avant-garde look, cut the bottom hem diagonally for a high-low effect.
-This design adds interest and flair, making it a standout piece in any wardrobe.
+This design adds interest and flair, making it a standout piece in any wardrobe, especially when combined with other easy shirt-cutting ideas.

 Off-the-Shoulder Chic